-The Corporation's exposure to fluctuations in the value of the GBP relative to the CAD was reduced as both sales and cost of Lamb's international production are denominated in GBP.
+The Corporation's exposure to fluctuations in the value of the GBP relative to the CAD was reduced as both sales and cost of production are denominated in GBP.
 While Corby's exposure has been minimized, increases in the value of the CAD relative to the GBP will have an unfavourable impact on the Corporation's earnings.

-11. Third-Party Service Providers
+12. Third-Party Service Providers